Mohith8861/readme_test/readme.md

 ### 4. **Automatic Google Drive Integration**

-- Add value to others learning journey by sharing valuable resources.
+- Add value to other's learning journey by sharing valuable resources.
-- Automatic google drive upload functionality, which can generate sharable drive link's.
-Which are then accesible to entire userbase.
+- Automatic Google Drive upload functionality, which can generate sharable drive links.
+Which are then accessible to the entire user base.
 - Example: Share a resource with a friend by generating a Google Drive link.

 ### 5. **Social Sharing**